orenjijs/orenji/README.md

 # Orengi

-Minimalistic framework for Node.js to make web applications and APIs
+Secure, Minimalistic and least painful framework for Node.js to make web applications and APIs

 ## Installation